Brian-Pho/Textbook-Notes/content/posts/other/questions-about-the-brain/index.md

 - What's the difference between a signal and information?
     - This is important in understanding the brain because APs are signals, but that doesn't mean they carry information.
 - After a signal is finished being processed in the brain, where does it go?
 When I see an object and follow the path of APs, where does it stop?
-- What's the purpose of the brain ventricle?
-What's the wiring diagram for the neocortex?
+- What's the wiring diagram for the neocortex?
 - What is neuroscience trying to achieve?
 What does a complete understanding of the brain mean?
 - Is the meaning of a neural signal determined by the pathway it travels?
 Or is it due to the source/destination?
 - Is the grow of new neural pathways similar to the growth of new blood vessels? (angiogenesis)
+- Why does vision feel so different from smell?
+    - Maybe the subjective experience of a sense is determined by the structure of the data.
+    - Maybe the pathway the information takes determines the experience; the meaning of the signal.
+    - As long as there is clear structure to the data and a feedback loop, the data should give rise to new qualia.

 ## Solved Questions